You’ll Be Rich! They Said

 Several years ago when Nature’s Complement was just beginning to become a real thing, I had an overwhelming amount of support.
-Many who knew me, and my skin issues, were more than supportive in my endeavor to create quality products for others, on an official basis finally.
-The support came in many ways including
+Many who knew me, and my own struggles with skin issues, were incredibly supportive of my effort to finally create quality products for others on a more official basis.
+The support came in many ways, including

-those who bought my early products to help me grow, those who helped me get into a few local stores, and those who offered much needed moral support.
-I was at the time surprised that everyone kept telling me “you’ll be rich”.
-I did not at the time understand how personal care products can be associated with one becoming well off financially.
+those who bought my early products to help me grow, those who helped me get into a few local stores, and those who offered much-needed moral support.
+At the time, I was surprised that so many people kept telling me, “you’ll be rich.”
+I didn’t yet understand how personal care products had become so closely associated with financial success.

-The idea of becoming rich as a result of producing skin creams was not my motivation.
-No, my goal was to provide healthy products that are free of toxic cancer causing ingredients and free of other questionable side effects.
+The idea of becoming rich as a result of producing skin creams was never my motivation.
+My goal has always been to provide products made with ingredients I personally feel good about using—products I believe avoid unnecessary or questionable additives and focus on simplicity.

 I’m Not Rich